nglehuy/development/README.md

 </h1>

 <p align="center">
-This repository contains my personal configurations for development using archlinux, vim and neovim :yum:
+This repository contains my personal configurations for development using linux, vim and neovim :yum:
 </p>